-Section 6 Thesis examiners; supervisors, observers
+Section 6 Examiners; thesis examiners; supervisors, observers

-(1) The Examination Board may appoint examiners (thesis examiners) from the group of professorial staff, emeritus or retired professors, honorary professors, senior academics qualified to professorial level, heads of independent junior research groups and independent professors on special contracts.
+- (1) Master's thesis examiners and supervisors may be appointed from the group of professorial staff, emeritus or retired professors, honorary professors, senior academics qualified to professorial level, heads of independent junior research groups and independent professors on special contracts. - (2) After consultation with professors in the relevant subject area, the Examination Board may in special cases also appoint examiners from the group of mid-level research or teaching staff, members of the part-time external teaching staff who teach in the relevant subject area, professors from other universities, qualified staff from external affiliated institutions (as defined in Section 30(5) SHSG), and other qualified and experienced professionals working in the relevant field. - (3) Former faculty members who left the faculty no more than five years ago and who no longer work at Saarland University may, with their consent, be appointed as thesis examiners.
+Honorary professors, senior academics qualified to professorial level, heads of independent junior research groups, professors on special contracts who no longer have teaching duties and temporary professors who have taught for more than two semesters, may, with their consent, be appointed by the Examination Board during a period of two years after leaving the faculty.

-- (2) After consultation with professors in the relevant subject area, the Examination Board may in special cases also appoint examiners from the group of mid-level research/teaching staff, members of the part-time external teaching staff who teach in the relevant subject area, professors from other universities, qualified staff from external affiliated institutions (as defined in Section 30(5) SHSG), and other qualified and experienced professionals working in the relevant field. - (3) Former faculty members who left the faculty no more than five years ago and who no longer work at Saarland University may, with their consent, be appointed as thesis examiners.
-Honorary professors, senior academics qualified to professorial level, heads of independent junior research groups, professors on special contracts who no longer have teaching duties and temporary professors who have taught for more than two semesters, may, with their consent, be appointed by the Examination Board during a period of two years after leaving the faculty. - (4) The examiners who conduct the assessments or examinations associated with specific modules or module elements are the members of academic staff who teach those modules or module elements. - (5) The observer at an oral examination, as specified in Section 11(5) below, shall be a member of the university with an academic qualification relevant to the subject matter of the examination. - (6) Academic assessments and examinations may only be evaluated by persons with at least the same qualification or an equivalent qualification to that being examined or assessed. - (7) At least one of the thesis examiners shall be drawn from the Department of Physics.
+- (4) The examiners who conduct the assessments or examinations associated with specific modules or module elements are the members of academic staff who teach those modules or module elements. - (5) The observer at an oral examination, as specified in Section 11(5) below, shall be a member of the university with an academic qualification relevant to the subject matter of the examination. - (6) Academic assessments and examinations may only be evaluated by persons with at least the same qualification or an equivalent qualification to that being examined or assessed. - (7) At least one of the Master's thesis examiners shall be drawn from the Department of Physics or the Department of Systems Engineering.